-Refreshes basic computational skills.
-Required of all freshmen and new students whose test scores indicate weakness in computational skills.
+Refreshes basic algebraic skills.
+Required of all freshmen and new students whose test scores indicate weakness in the skills of elementary algebra.
 Does not satisfy the core requirement.
 3 non-degree credits.

 Students may not withdraw from this course.
 A minimum grade of C required.